jianmingyong/derogold/README.md

 - `./DeroGoldd --version`

 ##### Building with LevelDB
-Add this line to your cmake to compile source for LevelDB
-- `cmake .. -DCMAKE_BUILD_TYPE=Release -DWITH_LEVELDB=true`
+No need to add a flag anymore, both RocksDB and LevelDB backends are build.
+You can switch between them by using DeroGoldd command line option at the runtime.

 #### Thanks
-Cryptonote Developers, Bytecoin Developers, Monero Developers, Forknote Project, TurtleCoin Community
+Cryptonote Developers, Bytecoin Developers, Monero Developers, Forknote Project, TurtleCoin Developers

 ### Copypasta for license when editing files